The New Urban Agenda Illustrated Handbook

 The New Urban Agenda Illustrated handbook serves as the base for the New Urban Agenda online crash course.
-The self-paced course is available for free and accessible at any time.
+The self-paced course in two parts is available for free and accessible at any time.
+Access the course here (part 1) and here (part 2).
 The course further breaks down the contents of the New Urban Agenda in an interactive and engaging format.
 An official UN-Habitat certificate is awarded on completion of the course.
-Access the course here.

 The New Urban Agenda works as an accelerator of the Sustainable Development Goals (SDGs), particularly SDG 11– Make cities and human settlements inclusive, safe, resilient and sustainable – to provide a comprehensive framework to guide and track urbanization around the globe.
 Cognizant of the fact that 95 per cent of the urban growth will be in the developing world, Sustainable Development Goal 11 sets targets and defines indicators to measure progress and growth.